Sinead-M/HostelWorld/README.md

 #### Exercise One Comments -

-To run test cd into ExerciseOne module and run "mvn test -Dtxt.Name={txt file name}" I added some sample txt files in src/main/resources that I was tests against (tests are hard coded to retrieve txt files from this directory)
+To run test cd into ExerciseOne module and run "mvn test -Dtxt.Name={txt file name}" I added some sample txt files in src/main/resources that I was running the tests against (tests are hard coded to retrieve txt files from this directory)

 #### Exercise Two Comments -